Purdue-CS193/homework-0-hanistheman/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 HELLO WORLD!

+### Favorite things about CS193:
+- No exams(I already have enough exams to stress about)
+- Cool instructors
+- Not very demanding on my schedule, just requires me to put in the effort
+- Fun people